Halloween bars in NYC

-Once a rest stop for wayward audience members wandering Punchdrunk's game-changing Sleep No More production, the McKittrick Hotel opens this theatrical cocktail parlor to the public for postshow tippling.
+Once a rest stop for wayward audience members wandering through Sleep No More, the McKittrick Hotel opened this theatrical cocktail parlor to the public for postshow tippling.
 The velvet-curtained bar—littered with comedy-tragedy masks and playing cards—is menuless, pouring out made-to-order cocktails while a rotating cast of live entertainers perform for the crowd.
-Some nights, Pete Maness may be plucking a jazzy riff on his stand-up bass, while others may find soul sister Sophia Urista crooning onstage while you enjoy an absinthe-spiked sip.

-Step back in time to 18th-century England at this gastropub, which features flaming lanterns and exposed-wood beams.
-Try one of their versions of classic cocktails like the Widow’s Kiss (cucumber, lime, tequila, agave, chartreuse) or Midnight Sky (blueberry acai, lemonade).
-The Headless Horseman also offers delicious tapas such as crispy chickpeas and Long Island Oysters, as well as sandwiches.
+Step back in time to 18th-century England at this gastropub, which features flaming lanterns and exposed-wood beams that elicit all the eerie medieval feels.
+Try one of their macabre-named versions of classic cocktails with varied tapas dishes.

 She to he: “If you’re married, we can try the back room.”
-Everything is bordello red, including the velvet trim on the bar.
-Drinks have names like Pussy Galore (Malibu, crème de banana liqueur, mango nectar, sour mix and OJ).
+Everything is bordello red, including the velvet trim on the bar that would make for a very BDSM Halloween date.
+Drinks have names like Hot Lips and Good Wood.
 Smooth R&B beats add fuel to the flame.
 Just another night at Madame X.

 This is one of the oldest bars in New York, and it has the antique furnishings, creaky floorboards and ancient wood to prove it.
 But there are spookier aspects of this downtown watering hole than just cobwebs and dust.
 Fraunces, a national historic landmark, is frequently included on lists of the most haunted buildings in New York.
-Indeed, five different people (and two cats) have died within its walls over the years.
-Head there for Halloween, and see if you can summon more than just free shots.
+See if you can summon more than just shots—five different people (and two cats) have died within its walls over the years.

 Need a Halloween playlist?